nicsuzor/wikijuris/ausip/patent-registration.markdown

 ### Patentable Subject Matter: Treating the Human Body

 The way in which medical technology can be used to treat humans has long been a contentious issue.
 The treatment of the human body has been considered to be patentable subject matter.
-This issue was considered in the case of //Apotex Pty Ltd v Sanofi-Aventis// [^AUTOREPLACED2013HCA50ENDREPLACE] where the court was asked to considered whether methods of medical treatment were excluded from scope of patentable subject matter.
+This issue was considered in the case of _Apotex Pty Ltd v Sanofi-Aventis_ [^AUTOREPLACED2013HCA50ENDREPLACE] where the court was asked to considered whether methods of medical treatment were excluded from scope of patentable subject matter.
 The court held that they were not excluded.
 [^AUTOREPLACED2013HCA50ENDREPLACE]: [2013] HCA 50